machterMassi06/hbase-mapreduce-learning-project/spark/README.md

 lambda t: (t[0], t[1])
 ```

-cannot be converted by Py4J into a Scala/Java function, causing a serialization failure between Python and the JVM.
+cannot be converted by Py4J into a Scala/Java function, causing a serialization failure between Python and the JVM (use UDF Python).